There are two common ways to set up a new React app:

 Facebook provides a command-line utility called

 create-react-app which automatically sets up a new React project with a sensible default project structure and feature set.
-This is the best way to get started as a beginner.
+This is the best way to start a new project as a beginner.

-You'll likely outgrow this option pretty quickly as you get a better grasp of React and want to customize your stack.
+You may outgrow this option as you get a better grasp of React and want to customize your stack.
 Fortunately,

 create-react-app offers an

-eject option to export your app, so you're not locked in.
+eject command to export your app, so you're not locked in.

 The following sections will cover the tools you need to build a React app either using